Discover all the tax services we offer

 As mentioned above, the Foreign Tax Credit is a credit.
 This means that you can use it to reduce your final tax bill by whatever amount you can claim, dollar for dollar.
 If you owe $4,000 in US taxes but can claim a $1,500 Foreign Tax Credit, you’ll only have to pay $2,500 ($4,000 – $1,500 = $2,500).

 The amount you can claim as a Foreign Tax Credit will depend on what you pay (or owe) to a foreign government.
 This often means that Americans living in countries with a higher income tax rate than the US—such as Japan—can erase their US tax debt entirely.

 However, the Foreign Tax Credit only applies to certain types of income, and there are unique considerations related to each foreign country.
 There is also a cap on how much you can claim each year.

-Most importantly, you cannot claim both the Foreign Tax Credit and the FEIE in the same year.
-You must choose one or the other.
+Most importantly, you can claim both the Foreign Tax Credit and the FEIE in the same year, just not on the same income.

 If you qualify for the FEIE, you are also eligible for the Foreign Housing Exclusion.

 The Foreign Housing Exclusion allows you to reduce your US taxable income by a portion of your qualifying housing expenses.
 Qualifying housing expenses typically include rent, utilities (except TV and internet), insurance, property taxes, and furniture rentals.